 Hormone changes will likely cause a dark line to appear extending from your pubis to your belly button.
 You may suddenly grow extra hair and/or find rogue long hairs in weird, unexpected places.

 Your cervix will start softening and the mucous plug - which helped seal your cervix - will come out all at once or will mix with the extra blood around your vagina causing it to liquefy and drip out.
 You may or may not notice this early sign of labor because women often miss this discharge mixed with blood in their underwear or in the toilet.

 Another early sign of labor is your cervix oozing a little blood due to the rupturing of the little capillaries as it softens and starts opening.
 Therefore you should not worry if you spot a little at the end of your pregnancy.

 Another early sign of labor is your breasts will get larger and your nipples will get darker.
 If you have fair skin, you may notice more blood vessels spidering across them.
 Your nipples will get darker to attract your baby and aid in breastfeeding.
 Your breasts are also working to produce immunities which will protect your baby in the outside world.
 Drops of colostrum can be expressed up to a month before delivery.

 Most people aren’t aware that babies are not born with a robust immune system.
 The majority of their immune system will develop over their first two years of life based on what they are fed and what they come in contact with.
 This is why breastfeeding is so important.
 It is nature’s way of protecting your baby at the same time it helps her develop a strong immune system.
-Read more about the
+Read more about the advantages of breastfeeding.